Net Burn

 But a study by Florida International University found that the average time between funding rounds fell between 18 and 22 months.
 So, to be on the safe side, you may want to set your runway goals at 18 months or higher.

 Once you know how long you want your runway to be, you can calculate your net burn benchmark.
-If you want 18 months of runway, your net burn should be equal to 1/18th of your available cash.
+If you want 18 months of runway, your net burn should be equal to 1/18th of your total cash available.

 Advantages and Disadvantages of Net Burn

-Net burn is a popular metric among startup founders and investors because it’s a simple calculation that provides valuable information about how long a company can keep operating without new investments.
+Net burn is an important metric among startup founders and investors because it’s a simple calculation that provides valuable information about how long a company can keep operating without new investments.

 You can include net burn in your board deck or other investor communications to demonstrate your progress toward profitability.
 As a metric, it also tells you how much additional monthly revenue you need to break even.